edelgado/ifttt/README.md

 ### Instructions on how to run and use the app

 Go to [ifttt.meteor.com](http://ifttt.meteor.com) or, if you have meteor installed, you can run it by typing `meteor` in the app directory.
 Then go to http://localhost:3000/ to visit the app.
+The app outputs some interesting logs on the server console, so if you run it from your own local machine, you will get to see more about how the matchings came to be.

 ### What design decisions I made

 I decided to use [Meteor](http://www.meteor.com/) because it is a server-side JavaScript (it's based on Node.js) framework that I've been interested in and this seems like a great opportunity to develop an app with it.
 Even if I don't land the apprenticeship, I would at least take with me the knowledge I gathered while writing this app :-].
+One cool side-effect of using Meteor is that you could have amy windows opened for the app (one in California, and another one in Melbourne for example), and the users will see pairings, people, teams and their relationships in real-time.
+The UI is automatically up to date, everywhere (assuming you haven't lost internet connectivity!).

 Meteor also allows me to easily deploy to the meteor.com servers so that you fine folks at IFTTT can just go to the app.
 No complicated installation on your side.